 Double pole breaker wiring involves connecting two hot wires to two adjacent terminals.
 To do this, cut one half of the protective insulation from the hot wire.
 Also, remove the green ground wire.
 You can use a flat head screwdriver to loosen and re-insert the ground wire.
 Next, hook up the breaker in the desired slot.
 Double pole breakers have a 15-amp rating, and they are typically used in homes.

 In general, the double pole circuit breaker has two hot wires and one neutral wire.
 This means it can power two 120V circuits, or one 240V circuit.
-For more information, visit Linquip.
-This company has experts who specialize in electrical wiring and circuit breakers.

 To properly wire a double pole breaker, remember to match the size and wire gauge of the single pole breaker to the size and gauge of the double pole breaker.
 This will ensure that the two circuits are properly separated.